 • If you are self-employed

-What is the difference between fixed-rate mortgage and variable rate mortgages?
+What is the difference between fixed-rate mortgages and variable rate mortgages?

 When getting a mortgage, you can choose between a fixed interest rate or a variable interest rate.

-With a fixed-rate mortgage, your interest payments will stay the same for the entire duration of the term of the mortgage loan.
-Fixed mortgage rates can be higher than variable interest rates, but provide a consistent payment schedule over the term.
+With a fixed-rate mortgage, your mortgage payments will stay the same for the entire mortgage term.
+A fixed mortgage rate can be higher than variable interest rates, but provides stability with a consistent payment schedule over the mortgage term.
+This can help when you are budgeting because you know what to plan for each month.

-With a variable rate mortgage, your interest rate can increase or decrease throughout your mortgage as your lender’s prime lending rate fluctuates.
-This means that your payment amount can also fluctuate during the term.
-A variable-rate mortgage can have a lower interest rate than a fixed-rate mortgage.
+With a variable rate mortgage, your interest rate can increase or decrease throughout your mortgage term as your lender’s prime lending rate changes.
+How this impacts your payment amount or amortization period will depend on your lender.

 What is the difference between the amortization period and the mortgage term?

-A shorter amortization period will result in higher mortgage payments, but less money going to interest over time.
+A shorter amortization period results in higher mortgage payments, but less money going toward interest over time.

 Insurance type